zzfz1/Full-Stack-Development-Group3/README.md

 ## Table of Contents
 * Project Overview
+  * Description
+  * Branches & Project Management
 * Installation
 * Usage
 * Features
 * Technologies
 * Contributing
-* License

 ### Project Overview
 #### Description
-This is a e-commerce shop website for 3d Printers.
+This is a e-commerce web shop for 3d Printers.
 #### Branches and project management
-During development, our team aimed at concrete task assignment for each inidividual and clear view of the overall repository.
+During development, our team aimed at concrete task assignment to each inidividual and clear view of the overall repository.

 Our main branches before final merge:
 * Client - frontend